sonelrubin/dynamics-365-contact-center/contact-center/implement/restore-environment.md

 ## Recover organization

-You can retrieve a recently deleted omnichannel environment and restore it to its prior to deletion state.
+You can retrieve a recently deleted omnichannel environment and restore it to its previous state.
 In Power Platform admin center, perform the steps in [Recover environment](/power-platform/admin/recover-environment) to recover the default settings.